idslme/IDSL.UFAx/README.md

 Visit [**wiki**](https://github.com/idslme/IDSL.UFAx/wiki) to illustrate an [example for IDSL.UFAx](https://github.com/idslme/IDSL.UFAx/wiki/Example-for-IDSL.UFAx).

-Visit https://ufa.idsl.me/enumerating-chemical-space/exhaustive-enumeration for the detailed documentation and tutorial.

 ## Ultra exhaustive enumeration
 IDSL.UFAx applies a hursitic approach to enumerate vast chemical spaces (<10<sup>27</sup> molecular formulas).
 Although the IDSL.UFAx approach is computationally expensive, it is very suitable for elemental composition of unknown chromatographic peaks when the chemical space is unidentifiable.